radius-project/blog/radblog/content/posts/2024/radius-workload-identity-support/index.md

 {{< image src="images/radius-irsa.png" alt="using IRSA to deploy an AWS resource" width="750">}}

 Radius allows management of AWS resources as part of your application.
-There are two Radius services that communicates with AWS to achieve this:
+There are two Radius services that communicates with AWS to achieve this UCP and Applications RP.

-1. UCP (Universal Control Plane) uses AWS cloud control APIs to create and manage AWS resources.

-2. Applications RP supports terraform recipes for managing AWS resources.
-Terraform provider (subcomponent of Applications RP) communicates directly with AWS.

 The above image shows how Radius UCP leverages AWS IRSA to deploy and manage AWS resources.
 The flow is identical for Applications RP.
 Below are the key points in the flow: